Get the medication you need quickly

 Cerelle tablets need to be taken at the same time every day.
-If you’re more than 12 hours late taking your pill, you’ll need to use another method of contraception along with your pill because you won’t be protected against getting pregnant if you have sex.
+If you forget to take the pill and are more than 12 hours late, you’ll need to use another method of contraception along with your pill because you won’t be protected against getting pregnant if you have sex.
 Carry on taking your pills as usual, at your normal time.

-Cerelle and other POPs can sometimes cause periods to become irregular.
+Cerelle and other POPs can sometimes cause irregular periods.
 They can also cause you to miss periods although this usually settles down after a while.
 Your periods may also stop or become lighter.

 If your periods don’t settle down after a few months, speak to your doctor.
 It’s unlikely that you’re pregnant if you’ve taken your pill properly, but you might want to take a pregnancy test too.